bradleyandrick/linkedin-focus-feed/README.md

 1. Clone this repository or download it as a ZIP file
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the extension folder from this repository
+4. Click "Load unpacked" and select the `linkedin-focus-feed` folder from inside the repository
 5. The extension will automatically start working when you visit LinkedIn

 ## How It Works